StingzLD/CMMC_Assessment_Tool/README.md

 Each domain's section comprises of a list of controls and their respective objectives, as listed in CMMC Assessment Guide Version 1.10.
 Each objective has two drop-down menus associated with it: Policy Defined and Control Implemented.
 The options in the lists are weighted to provide a more accurate representation of the progress made towards becoming compliant.
 The description for each option in those menus is listed below.

 The Policy Defined menu presents the options corresponding to a written policy for its objective.
-* No Policy:                  There is no policy in place, either written or oral.
+* __No Policy:__                  There is no policy in place, either written or oral.
-* Informal Policy:            There is an oral policy in place, but no written policy.
+* __Informal Policy:__            There is an oral policy in place, but no written policy.
-* Partially Written Policy:   Only a partially written policy has been created.
+* __Partially Written Policy:__   Only a partially written policy has been created.
-* Written Policy:             A written policy has been created, but it has not officially been approved.
+* __Written Policy:__             A written policy has been created, but it has not officially been approved.
-* Approved Written Policy:    A written policy has been created and officially been approved.
+* __Approved Written Policy:__    A written policy has been created and officially been approved.
-* N/A:                        The Policy for this objective is not applicable to the business.
+* __N/A:__                        The Policy for this objective is not applicable to the business.

 The Control Implemented menu presents the options corresponding to implementation of the controls for its objective.
-* Not Implemented:            No control has been implemented.
+* __Not Implemented:__            No control has been implemented.
-* Partially Implemented:      Only part of the Policy for this objective has been implemented.
+* __Partially Implemented:__      Only part of the Policy for this objective has been implemented.
-* Implemented on Some:        All parts of the Policy has been implemented, but only on some systems/areas.
+* __Implemented on Some:__        All parts of the Policy has been implemented, but only on some systems/areas.
-* Implemented on Most:        All parts of the Policy has been implemented on most systems/areas.
+* __Implemented on Most:__        All parts of the Policy has been implemented on most systems/areas.
-* Implemented on All:         All parts of the Policy has been implemented on all systems/areas.
+* __Implemented on All:__         All parts of the Policy has been implemented on all systems/areas.
-* N/A:                        The Policy for this objective is not applicable to the business.
+* __N/A:__                        The Policy for this objective is not applicable to the business.

 In addition to the assessing the completion of the CMMC controls and objectives, this tool also automatically calculate the SPRS score required to be sumbitted as part of DFARS Case 2019-D041 CMMC Interim Rule.
 The SPRS score is calculated based on the controls implemented and their associated point values, as determined by the NIST SP 800-171 DoD Assessment Methodology Version 1.2.

 __*Please note that this is a self assessment, and as such, you will not be compliant until a Certified CMMC Assessor has performed an audit on your envionrment and determined that all controls have been fully implemented.*__

-## TERMS AND CONDITIONS
+## Terms and Conditions

 This tool is offered without warranty or guarantee as to its accuracy, as a useful – but not infallible – method for providing a self assessment.